arzuburcuguven/idiom-grammar/README.md

 Idiom categories written in CCGLAB.

-<a href="https://github.com/bozsahin/ccglab">ccglab</a> installation is required to try them out.
+Note that <a href="https://github.com/bozsahin/ccglab">ccglab</a> installation is required to try them out.